 -5 c. walnuts, pecans and Brazil nuts

 -3 pinches of Cayenne pepper

-Pour nuts into medium size bowl.
+Pour nuts into medium-size bowl.
 In a smaller bowl combine remaining ingredients and blend well with hand mixer forming a thick sauce.
 Pour the glaze sauce over the nuts and coat well by mixing with a large rubber spatula.
 Try to spread the glaze over the batch uniformly, making sure the nuts are all evenly coated.
-This will insure that your potency is consistent throughout the batch.
+This will ensure that your potency is consistent throughout the batch.

 Pour out onto sheet pan, arranging the nuts so that there is minimal overlapping.
 Roast for 30-45 minutes at 300 degrees.
 After the first 10 minutes, take the pan out and use a metal spatula to scrape any glaze that has begun to stick to the pan.
 Continue to stir and evenly distribute the glaze as much as possible over the nuts.
 The object is to keep the coating on the nuts, without letting it stick to the pan.
 Sprinkle more chipotle powder (if you like spicy) and salt.
 Return to oven for the duration, turning once more in a few minutes if needed.
 Nuts should appear shiny and somewhat dark when they are done.
 Remove and leave nuts in a pan to cool and when they are completely cool, transfer them to a bowl or bag.